Confused about nonstick cookware brands?

 There are other clues, as well.
 Here are some ways you can sometimes-but-not-always figure out what a pan is made from if it isn't clearly stated.

-- “PFOA and PTFE free” means a pan is ceramic (because it contains no PTFE).
+- "PFOA and PTFE free" means a pan is ceramic (because it contains no PTFE).
 However, you have to be careful.
 Some pans claim to be free of PTFE but go on to say they contain a PTFE coating (such as Quantum 2).
-This is probably unintentional, and not meant to be deceptive; the person writing the copy just doesn’t realize that the pan contains PTFE.
+This is probably unintentional, and not meant to be deceptive; the person writing the copy may not realize that the pan contains PTFE (and are just as confused as the consumer).

 - "PFOA free" usually means a pan is PTFE.